joshuacox/reaction-generic-theme/README.md

 ### Design

-I have a very minimalist approach of just copying in [variables.less](https://github.com/reactioncommerce/reaction/blob/master/imports/plugins/included/default-theme/client/styles/variables.less) from the default-theme in reaction iteslf, and swapping out the `@body-bg` definition, and if a dark theme I also do the inversions.
+I have a very minimalist approach of, if a dark theme just copy in [variables.less](https://github.com/reactioncommerce/reaction/blob/master/imports/plugins/included/default-theme/client/styles/variables.less) from the default-theme in reaction iteslf and do the inversions.
 See the [Makefile](client/styles/Makefile) if you want to see the sed statements.